 Columbia River Spring Chinook are probably the most prized of all Spring Chinook.
 Columbia River Springers have a fat content (good fat!) that is as much as nine times that of their Fall Chinook relatives.
-Single fish might fetch as much as $600 during some seasons, so as you can imagine, there’s quite a bit of interest on the sportfishing front.
+Single fish might fetch as much as $600 during some seasons, so as you can imagine, there’s quite a bit of interest on the sport fishing front.

 Columbia River Spring Chinook fishing is highly regulated and often times we’ll only get a few weeks of fishing in a given year.
 Granted, it’s darn good fishing, but way too short for the number of clients that are trying to get out for them.

-For any questions you might have, or to simply book a trip, email me, or call (503) 680-6809.
+For any questions you might have about spring Chinook Salmon fishing, or to simply book a trip, contact us or give us a call.